Jurj-Bogdan/dot-twigrenderer/docs/book/v3/examples/example-navigation-ext.md

-# Using the form elements extension
+# Using the navigation extension

 Dot-twigrenderer extends Twig with functions that use functionality from [dotkernel/dot-navigation](https://github.com/dotkernel/dot-navigation) to easily parse a menu and to display escaped HTML inside a template.